 Refusing entry and ID scanning on re-entry

-The law requires that a patron has their ID scanned when they first enter a regulated premises after 10pm, and every time they re-enter after that.
+The law requires that a patron has their ID scanned when they first enter a regulated premises after 10pm on certain days and every time they re-enter after that unless a compliant re-entry pass system is being used.

 Refusing entry to a regulated premises